justlebeau/myclassroomanalytics/content/post/first.md

 weight = 1
 +++

 Our dashboard is designed for quick access to meaningful information for your class.
-We want to allow you to access classroom data in a quick and meaningful way.
-The My Classroom Analytics Dashboard tool is works easily with Google Classroom &reg;.
-Data can be exported from Google Classroom &reg; and imported into the dashboard tool where you can quickly view your students' information with easy to understand data visualizations and information boxes.
+Importing your data is a simple process that enables you to see actionable insights.
+Using the insights from the dashboard, your classroom can be immediately impacted.

+This tool helps personalize classroom data to support data-based decisions for quick use in your class.